kondster/DQN-FrozenLake/README.md

 ### Customization

-- **Start and Goal Positions**: The start and goal positions are based on a unique identifier (e.g., Panther ID).
+- **Start and Goal Positions**: The start and goal positions are based on a unique identifier which is non-relevant.
 You can modify these positions in the code to customize the environments.

 - **Hyperparameters**: The hyperparameters used for training can be adjusted in the script to experiment with different learning behaviors.